zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/_index.md

 noicon: true
 ---

-Below guide explains how Portworx dynamic disk provisioning works on VMware and the requirements for it.
+This guide explains how the Portworx Dynamic Disk Provisioning feature works on VMware and the requirements for it.

-{{<info>}}Disk provisioning on VMware is only supported if you are running on Kubernetes.{{</info>}}
+{{<info>}}Disk provisioning on VMware is only supported if you are running with Kubernetes.{{</info>}}

 ## Architecture